 Helen Zaltzman & Olly Mann presented our two-part documentary about the history of podcasting for BBC Radio 4 in April 2014.

 JM Keynes painted by Roger Fry

-Building Bridges, our programme about Middle 8s, was repeated by BBC Radio 4 in February 2014.
-Here are presenter Midge Ure and contributor Boo Hewerdine during the recording session in 2013.
+Building Bridges, our programme about Middle 8s for BBC Radio 4 won a New York Gold Award in 2014.
+Here are presenter Midge Ure and contributor Boo Hewerdine during the recording session.

 The Listeners’ Archive – All BBC

 TDC developed this project as part of the BBC’s 90th Anniversary celebrations.
 Listeners to all BBC radio services were asked to scour their attics and cupboard, look under their beds at the back old drawers to find tapes of BBC programmes which were never saved.
 The results were remarkable.
 Read more …

 Sounds of the 20th Century – Radio 2

 Our landmark 50 part series recalling the triumphs and the trivia, the personalities and the pop music of every year from 1951 to 2000 was first broadcast in 2011/12 on BBC Radio 2.
 It garnered many press plaudits, won a New York Award for Best History Programme and became the BBC’s most engaged programme on social media for 18 weeks.
 It is currently being repeated at 11pm on Tuesdays.